Homebrew/legacy-homebrew/doc/contexts.md

     curl -d "" '127.0.0.1:8090/jobs?appName=test&classPath=spark.jobserver.SqlLoaderJob&context=sql-context&sync=true'

 NOTE: you will get an error if you run the wrong type of job, such as a regular SparkJob in a `SQLContext`.

-NOTE2: For some odd reason, you might get an error `scala.reflect.internal.MissingRequirementError` if you use `sbt reStart`.
-A workaround is to produce the assembly and run job-server using the java -cp command line.
-See [SPARK-5281](https://issues.apache.org/jira/browse/SPARK-5281).
-Spark 1.4 will resolve this issue.

 ## Extending Job Server for Custom Contexts